Solution 10688: Replacing the Batteries In a TI-30Xa Scientific Calculator.

 About replacing the button cell battery on a TI-30Xa Scientific calculator:

 For safety purposes and to prevent ingestion, the button-cell batteries in school- and student-owned calculators without battery doors are not designed to be replaced.
 It is possible to replace the battery by removing the back case of the calculator, but opening the back of the calculator voids the one-year, limited warranty.
-This must be done carefully, as we cannot be held responsible for any damage caused when you attempt to replace the battery.
-However, since your calculator is already out of warranty, you might choose to remove the back case to replace the battery.
+This must be done carefully, as TI is not responsible for any damage caused when you attempt to replace the battery.
+However, if your calculator is already out of warranty, you might choose to remove the back case to replace the battery.

 To replace the batteries: